-Diverse Critical Metals and Minerals Portfolio
+Diverse Critical Minerals Portfolio

-Avalon holds a diverse critical metals and minerals property portfolio, offering investors exposure to the rare earth elements, lithium, tin, indium, cesium and tantalum.
+Avalon owns a diverse critical metals and minerals property portfolio, offering investors exposure to the rare earth elements, lithium, tin, indium, cesium and tantalum.

 Leader in Sustainability

 The principles of sustainability are core values.
 Avalon is a leader among junior miners in adopting best practices to reduce its environmental footprint, prevent water contamination and engage with local communities.

 Acting sustainably creates company value by reducing risk for all stakeholders and by optimizing opportunities for individual and community prosperity.

 Avalon has been annually reporting on its sustainability performance for almost a decade.
 Avalon’s sustainability reports provide tangible evidence that the mineral development industry is evolving rapidly as it transitions to cleantech materials production; embraces new, more efficient process technology; and reduces the scale of initial operations - all resulting in a greatly reduced environmental footprint.